ssvlabs/ssv-dkg/README.md

 ## Minimum requirements

-The tool relys on lots of cryptography, so its computationaly dependent.
+The tool relies on lots of cryptography, so its computationaly dependent.
 We require at least `AWS t3.medium` or similar machine dedicated to run DKG (https://aws.amazon.com/ec2/instance-types/).

 We recommend using `AWS t3.large` or more.
 The demands are raising depending on amount validators being created at once.